 Ballycroy National Park can look to an even brighter future following the announcement on Friday, December 1st, 2017, by Michael Ring TD, Minister for Rural and Community Development, of the expansion of the National Park to include the area known as Wild Nephin.

-The Wild Nephin area will now be added to Ballycroy National Park, expanding the total size of the National Park to over 15,000 hectares, on the State-owned lands.
+The Wild Nephin area has now be added to Ballycroy National Park, expanding the total size of the National Park to over 15,000 hectares, on the State-owned lands.

-This new acquisition of land will be the key link from the Great Western Greenway going north into Bangor Erris and Ballycastle, and will be an important tourist hub and a gateway for cyclists and hikers from the Greenway into north
+This new acquisition of land will be the key link from the Great Western Greenway going north into Bangor Erris and Ballycastle and will be an important tourist hub and a gateway for cyclists and hikers from the Greenway into north Mayo.

 One of the major advantages of this consolidation of land will be that access to Ballycroy National Park, which had been a significant problem to date, will be greatly improved.